libris/lxlviewer/vue-client/README.md

 In `.env.development`, input the path to your flask app REST-API (if not standard).
 Get `VUE_APP_CLIENT_ID` for local development from a Libris developer.

+##### Further configurations

+Most things are controlled in `src/setttings.js`, and then exported into the store as the getter `settings`.
+This file is not environment specific, but some properties inside it varies depending on environment.

 #### Building